bokkypoobah/GizerCrowdsaleAudit/audit/code-review/GizerTokenSale.md

   /* Variables for pre-deployment testing */

-  bool public constant TEST_MODE = false; // set to true for test deployment only uint public testTime = DATE_PRESALE_START - NYCTHEMERON; // only used in test mode
+  bool public constant TEST_MODE = false; // set to true for test deployment only uint public testTime = DATE_PRESALE_START - 1 days; // only used in test mode

   // Events ---------------------------